 In the case of an absence from school parents should notify the school early in the morning to advise them of the absence.
 This can be done via phone.
 Following an absence from school, if notification as described above has not been given, you must ensure that within seven days you provide Holy Spirit with a verbal or written explanation for the absence.
 If the school has not received an explanation from you within two days, the school may contact you to discuss the absence.

-Families are encouraged to travel during school holidays.
+Families are encouraged to plan travel during school holidays.
 If travel during school term is necessary, please discuss with the Principal first.
 An Application for Extended Leave may need to be completed.
 Absences relating to travel will be marked as leave on the roll and therefore contribute to your child’s total absences for the year.
 In some circumstances, students may be eligible to enrol in distance education for travel periods over 50 school days.